AlexanderGTumanov/SymbExpand/README.md

 **Note:** The ``Convert`` and ``ParallelConvert`` functions currently support only classical polylogarithms.
 To compute symbols of a broader class of functions, consider using external packages such as [PolyLogTools](https://gitlab.com/pltteam/plt).

 * ``SMBtoEQN[expr]``: Decomposes the equation ``expr = 0`` into its independent components, corresponding to individual symbol terms and, in the non-pure case, their rational prefactors.
-* ``SMBtoEQN[expr, vars]`` Decomposes the equation ``expr = 0`` into its independent components, corresponding to individual symbol terms and, in the non-pure case, their rational prefactors.
+* ``SMBtoEQN[expr,vars]`` Decomposes the equation ``expr = 0`` into its independent components, corresponding to individual symbol terms and, in the non-pure case, their rational prefactors.
 It then further splits the resulting equations based on the variables in ``vars``.
 * ``ParallelSMBtoEQN[expr]``: Uses parallel evaluation to decompose the equation ``expr = 0`` into its independent components, corresponding to individual symbol terms and, in the non-pure case, their rational prefactors.
-* ``ParallelSMBtoEQN[expr, vars]`` Uses parallel evaluation to decompose the equation ``expr = 0`` into its independent components, corresponding to individual symbol terms and, in the non-pure case, their rational prefactors.
+* ``ParallelSMBtoEQN[expr,vars]`` Uses parallel evaluation to decompose the equation ``expr = 0`` into its independent components, corresponding to individual symbol terms and, in the non-pure case, their rational prefactors.
 It then further splits the resulting equations based on the variables in ``vars``.
 * ``ClipLastEntry[expr,entry]``: Removes ``entry`` from the end of all symbols in ``expr`` that end with it and sets the remaining terms to zero.
 If ``entry`` is a list, the function removes multiple last entries at once.
 * ``ClipFirstEntry[expr,entry]``: Removes ``entry`` from the beginning of all symbols in ``expr`` that begin with it and sets the remaining terms to zero.
 If ``entry`` is a list, the function removes multiple first entries at once.